amulyalokanalli/Python_Projects/README.md

 # Python_Projects

+This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.
+All personally identifying information has been removed from the data.
 We used the dataset that contains data about hotel bookings

 We cleaned and preprocessed the data and then we performed the exploratory data analysis to extract information from the data to answer the following questions.